ministryofjustice/staff-identity-technical-documentation/SECURITY.md

 ## Reporting Security Issues

-**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to me directly at [security@justice.gov.uk](mailto:security@justice.gov.uk).
+**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to me directly at [EUCSSecurity@justice.gov.uk](mailto:EUCSSecurity@justice.gov.uk).

 Please include the requested information listed below (as much as you can provide) to help better understand the nature and scope of the possible issue: